 increase access to mainstream technology for people with disabilities, and

-included work on Section 508 of the Workforce Investment Act, Section 255
+initiatives included work on Section 508 of the Workforce Investment Act,

-the Telecommunications Act, accessibility of the Windows 95 Operating
+Section 255 of the Telecommunications Act, accessibility of the Windows 95

-and access to durable medical equipment for people with disabilities.
-Judy
+Operating System, and access to durable medical equipment for people with

-a background in management, technical writing, education, applied
+disabilities.
+Judy has background in management, technical writing,